MicrosoftDocs/cpp-docs/docs/standard-library/utility-functions.md

 - If the input type `T` is `reference_wrapper<X>`, the returned type `T` is `X&`.

 - Otherwise, the returned type `T` is `decay<T>::type`.
-If [decay Class](../standard-library/decay-class.md) is not supported, the returned type `T` is the same as the input type `T`.
+If [decay Class](../standard-library/decay-class.md) isn't supported, the returned type `T` is the same as the input type `T`.

 The returned type `U` is similarly determined from the input type `U`.

-One advantage of `make_pair` is that the types of objects that are being stored are determined automatically by the compiler and do not have to be explicitly specified.
-Don't use explicit template arguments such as `make_pair<int, int>(1, 2)` when you use `make_pair` because it is unnecessarily verbose and adds complex rvalue reference problems that might cause compilation failure.
+One advantage of `make_pair` is that the types of objects that are being stored are determined automatically by the compiler and don't have to be explicitly specified.
+Don't use explicit template arguments such as `make_pair<int, int>(1, 2)` when you use `make_pair` because it's verbose and adds complex rvalue reference problems that might cause compilation failure.
 For this example, the correct syntax would be `make_pair(1, 2)`

 The `make_pair` helper function also makes it possible to pass two values to a function that requires a pair as an input parameter.